 Knowing how old your dog is will help you decide what to feed them, what preventative care they might need, and how to provide them with the happiest life possible.

 Of course, your dog’s size, breed, general health, and activity level affect how they age.
 For example, small dogs tend to live longer than big dogs and breeds age and mature at different rates.
-(Although sometimes they’ll surprise you—just look at this list of the longest-living dog breeds.)

 If you adopted your dog as a puppy, you probably have a good idea of their exact age in both dog years and human years.
 But if your dog wasn’t a puppy when you adopted them, how can you find out how old they are?